ProjectZeroSlackr/ProjectZeroSlackr-SVN/base/Userland/ReadMe from Keripo.txt

   for easy access to these folders by Windows users.
 - The ZeroSlackr userland also includes various unofficial fonts and schemes created by various users.
+- The SansaLinux port uses a separate userland built with different binaries and a different start-up method.
+  A pre-build one is used, already modified for ZeroSlackr.
 For more information, see:
 - http://ipodlinux.org/Installation:_Winpod_without_datacorruption
 - http://ipodlinux.org/Userland